ablestack/nestjs-bff/README.md

 ## Description

 A NestJS BFF (Backend For Frontend) starter project.
 Includes an API, CLI, and example client webapp.
-Features include production grade logging, authorization, authentication, MongoDB migrations, and end-to-end testing.
+Features include production grade:

+- Logging (with Winston)
+- Authorization & authentication (with JWT and Bearer tokens)
+- MongoDB Database migrations with a custom migrations solution
+- Custom configuration provider, leveraging strongly typed JSON files, with .env file for environment specific & sensitive data
+- End-to-end testing with JEST

-The CLI setup that allows the NestJS API services to be easily exposed and executed via command line.
+The CLI is structured to allow the API NestJS API services to be easily exposed and executed via command line.
 This prevents having to maintain a separate Business Logic codebase for a CLI system - and enables CLI driven development... a surprisingly fast and pleasant development experience.

 Leverages Yarn Workspaces to allow for a Monorepo setup, containing the API, CLI, and example client webapp.

-The majority of this code is simply a compilation of the great work of some real craftsman out there - not least Kamil Myśliwiec and team who made NestJS.
+The majority of this code is a crafted compilation of the great work of some real craftsman out there - not least Kamil Myśliwiec and team who made NestJS.
 However, setting up an initial production-ready NestJS BFF project has proved to still take a significant amount of time and effort.
 This work is being shared so that others can benefit from this... and also help make it better!

 ## API Description